Pieter Libin <pieter@emweb.be>

 A session exits when the user browses away from the application, when WApplication.quit() is called, or when the servlet container is shut down.
 From this moment on, your widget tree will be waiting to be garbage collected.
 Therefore, you should release auxiliary resources held by your widgets or application in the finalize() method of these objects.

 By default, servlet containers are configured to use cookies for session tracking.
 This configuration disables a user to have multiple concurrent sessions of the same application running in the same browser.
-In order to achieve such behaviour, you should configure your servlet container to use URL session tracking instead.
-This servlet container specific configuration can be found in your servlet container’s documentation.
-The examples distributed with JWt contain a configuration file for a number of servlet containers: Jetty (jwt-3.0.0/examples/hello/WebRoot/WEB-INF/jetty-web.xml), JBoss (jwt-3.0.0/examples/hello/WebRoot/WEB-INF/context.xml) and Tomcat (jwt-3.0.0/examples/hello/WebRoot/META-INF/context.xml).
+In order to achieve such behavior, you should configure your servlet container to use URL session tracking instead.
+The ServletInit ServletContextListener should take care of this, and can be configured as a listener with the following XML in your web.xml:

 2.4.
 Event handling

 Listeners implement the corresponding listener class, and can be added to a signal using addListener().
-Because the listener interface only requires the implementation of a single method, it is convenient to use an anonymous inner class to implement it.
+Because the listener interface only requires the implementation of a single method, it is convenient to use a lambda function or anonymous inner class to implement it.
 The following example is taken from the hello example.

 Adding a listener to a clicked() signal.